 The Online Library Catalog catalog lists our available holdings of books and journals - both print and electronic.
 Search by title, author, subject, or keyword to find the resources available through the library.

 The attached file lists where to find access to the databases to which the library subscribes - whether on-campus or off-campus.
-Listed are the usernames and passwords for access to the databases for off-campus use.
-You will not need these if you are using a Baptist Health computer on-campus or at the Baptist Health Medical Center in Little Rock.
+The instructions explain how to access the databases for both on-campus and off-campus use.
+Also, these instructions apply to users who have access through computers on-campus at Baptist Health or at the Baptist Health Medical Center in Little Rock.

 Pubmed is a database that contains more than 24 million citations and abstracts to biomedical literature from MEDLINE, life science journals, and online books in the fields of biomedicine and health, including life sciences, behavioral sciences, chemical sciences, and bioengineering.
 This resource is free and hosted by the National Center for Biotechnology Information (NCBI) at the U.S. National Library of Medicine (NLM) located at the National Institutes of Health (NIH).